-The Knife River-Larsmont Sanitary District's responses to the internal control findings identified in our audit have been included in the Schedule of Findings and Recommendations.
+The Knife River-Larsmont Sanitary District's responses to the internal control and legal compliance findings identified in our audit have been included in the Schedule of Findings and Recommendations.
 The District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.